-- 1. Farm diversification proposals, which require planning permission, will be supported where they are designed to support the continued viability of the farm business. - 2.
-Where planning permission is granted, conditions should be applied which require the use to remain part of the farm business and the site to be returned to agricultural use if the proposed use ceases.
+Farm diversification proposals, which require planning permission, will be supported where they are designed to support the continued viability of the farm business.

 Policy EC9: Supporting the Creative, Arts and Culture Sectors in the Parish

 This Plan has already set out the role and importance of the cultural, arts and creative sectors in the Parish as a whole.
 This sector, serves residents, visitors and the local economy as a whole from commercial, heritage, leisure / entertainment and quality of life perspectives.
 This includes (but is not limited to) facilities and assets such as Penlee House (including the museum and gallery), Penlee Park Open Air Theatre, Savoy Penzance Cinema, The Acorn Performing Arts Theatre, Newlyn Art Gallery / The Exchange, the Newlyn Filmhouse and the Newlyn School of Art.